ScottSWu/polyhedra/README.md

 git clone https://github.com/<your username>/fruits.git
 ```

-A folder called `fruits` will be created with the files from the repository.
+A folder called `polyhedra` will be created with the files from the repository.
-Enter this new directory in the terminal using `cd fruits`.
+Enter this new directory in the terminal using `cd polyhedra`.

 # Create files